 Using Genscape's patented analytics, the TESLA Insights DataFeed reveals detailed information regarding Tesla’s production capabilities.
 Tesla company valuations are based heavily on whether or not mass production Model 3 electric cars will be delivered at scale and in a profitable way.
-In Elon Musk’s own words, “the competitive strength of Tesla long term is not the car, it is the factory."
-Genscape’s data gives a timely quantitative read of operations and output at Tesla’s Nevada Gigafactory as well as the Fremont factory.
+In Elon Musk’s own words “the competitive strength of Tesla long term is not the car, it is the factory”.
+Genscape’s data gives a timely quantitative read of operations at the Fremont factory.

-Count of Model 3 and Semi battery deliveries from Tesla’s Gigafactory to their Fremont plant, with history back to February 2017 (see Figure 2)
+Count of Model 3 and Semitruck battery deliveries from Tesla’s Gigafactory to their Fremont plant, with history back to February 2017; see Figure 1.

-Finished Tesla vehicle counts leaving the Fremont plant, including sedans (Model 3 and S) and SUVs (Model X), with history back to December 2017 (see Figures 3 and 4)
+Finished Tesla vehicle counts leaving the Fremont plant, including sedans (Model 3 and S) and SUVs (Model X), with history back to December 2017; see Figures 2 and 3.

-Updates are published weekly; data frequency is daily for battery and vehicle counts and intraday for the Gigafactory power consumption.
+Updates are published weekly; data frequency is daily for battery and vehicle counts.

 Gain clarity into the Tesla Model 3 ramp up on a weekly basis and ahead of quarterly reports

 Gain insight into Gigafactory operations to inform portfolio management strategies

 Identify trends and inflection points to understand indicators of Tesla financial health